 Must include: Is this artifact a requirement for a course?
-A 250-word description of the clinical residency → No experience.
-This can include a description of the residency experience (place of work, volunteer location, or research lab) and a description of the how the residency contributed to the student's doctoral journey
+A 250-word description of the clinical residency experience.
+This can be a description of the residency at the students place of work, volunteer experience, or a research lab and a description of the how the residency contributed to the student's doctoral journey → No

-1 educational artifact on Reflection on the Doctoral Process
+1 Educational Artifact: Reflection on the Doctoral Process

 Must include: Is this artifact a requirement for a course?
-A 2,000-word reflection paper synthesizing critical → Portions of which must be aspects of doctoral learning and becoming an agent of extracted from papers from the change.
-The paper must be supported by a synthesis of following courses: Advanced key essential readings from each of the following course Application of Theories, Cognitionwork: Advanced Application of Theories, Cognition- focused courses (Neuroscience of focused courses (Neuroscience of Cognition, Cognitive Cognition, Cognitive Bases, Basis of Function and Decision-Making, Assessment and Assessment and Intervention), and Intervention), and Ethics and Occupational Justice Ethics and Occupational Justice
+A 2,000-word reflection paper synthesizing critical aspects of doctoral learning and becoming an agent of change in advanced practice.
+The paper must be supported by a synthesis of key essential readings from coursework in the MS-OTD curriculum → No